gavinmcfarland/figma-persisted-store/README.md

 import { FigmaStore } from "figma-store";
 ```

-Within the main code, initialise the listeners required to for the UI to make updates to `clientStorage` and `pluginData`.
+Within the main code, initialise the listeners required for the UI to make updates to `clientStorage` and `pluginData`.

 ```js
 import { initListeners } from "figma-store";